 It doesn’t matter who you are, everyone can play a key role in helping to improve school swimming in England.
-Learn below how you can get involved with the ASA School Charter.
+Learn below how you can get involved with the School Swimming Charter.

 Head teachers and class teachers at primary schools in England

-- Sign up to the ASA School Swimming Charter here.
+- Sign up to the School Swimming Charter here.

 - Use your Sports Premium funding to pay for the Charter and additional support, resources and training, including the National Curriculum Training Programme to train teaching staff to deliver and support high quality school swimming.
 If you need further advice on this, download our guide here.